 The main idea behind the insertion sort was that each new item has been inserted into the already sorted list.
-We can modify this as follows: 1.
-Design the method sortedInsert that consumes a sorted ArrayList<T> a Comparator<T> that has been used to define the sorted order for the given list, and an item of the type T. It modifies the given ArrayList<T> by adding the given item to the ArrayList<T>, preserving the ordering.
+We can modify this as follows:

+Design the method sortedInsert that consumes a sorted ArrayList<T> a Comparator<T> that has been used to define the sorted order for the given list, and an item of the type T. It produces a sorted ArrayList<T> by adding the given item to the ArrayList<T>, preserving the ordering.